 The World Population Day is annually observed for the following purposes:

 - to draw attention of public towards the urgency and importance of global population issues, and

 - to promote people’s awareness on the health, development, and environmental impacts of rapid population growth.

 One hundred years ago, world population were no more than 2 billion.
 Nowadays, there are more than 7.8 billion people over the world.
 Every year, about 83 million people are being added to the world’s population.
 It is expected that world population will reach 8.6 billion by 2030, 9.8 billion by 2050, and 10.9 billion in 2100, which will put a great burden on natural resources.

 Population issues include but are not limited to population growth, family planning, marriage and reproduction, maternal health, gender equality, poverty, and human rights.

-World Population Day was held for the first time on 11 July 1990.
+The World Population Day was held for the first time on 11 July 1990.

-2016 theme: “Investing in Teenage Girls”
+2016 theme: “Investing in teenage girls.”